-Best Running Shorts for Men
+Best Running Shorts for Men of 2021

 Add in a silk-like recycled polyester liner with included odor suppressing agents, and we find little to complain about with these excellent running shorts.
 Despite the DWR coating on the exterior polyester fabric, these shorts aren't the fastest to dry out.
 They are also more expensive than any other choice.
 But if you simply want the best and most comfortable, we recommend you finish your search right here.

 Running shorts are a relatively simple piece of clothing, and many folks are simply seeking a comfortable pair that performs well.
 If this sounds like you, give the Brooks Sherpa 5" a gander.
 They feature a silky smooth liner, a stretchy and soft waistband, and they're available in loads of different colors.
 They're also one of the only models in our test fleet that have a dedicated key pocket sewn into the liner.